Introducing!

 “I think this is incredible.
 It gives a reference point and shows the experiences I need to strive for and deepen my understanding.” – Alva (Rock) R., Franklin College of Arts and Sciences

-The Comprehensive Learner Record will greatly depend on UGA’s faculty and staff.
+The Comprehensive Learner Record greatly depends on UGA’s faculty and staff.
 As courses and activities are set up in CAPA, UGA’s Course Approval Process Automation, faculty and staff will map their course’s learning outcomes to the six Institutional Competencies.
 Students will see which skills they will build when registering for classes and opportunities, helping them plan their path at UGA as they build their Comprehensive Learner Record profile.

 NOW AVAILABLE